cs1302uga/cs1302-c4-alpha/README.rst

 :Package Name: ``cs1302.game``
 :Simple Name: ``ConnectFourTester``

-This tester does not replace the testing that you are asked to do in ``ConnectFourDriver`` — instead, it is provided to give you more example test cases that you can look at, compile, and run to help you when you debug your code.
+This tester does not replace the testing that you are asked to do in ``ConnectFourDriver``.
+Instead, it is provided to give you more example test cases that you can look at, compile, and run to help you when you debug your code.